-Those who are interested in volunteering to teach English should not miss this opportunity.
+Those interested in volunteering to teach English should not miss this opportunity.
 It is a perfect place to visit and teach English.
-There are different programs in terms of duration – a couple of months, six months, or the whole year.
+There are different programs in terms of duration – a couple of months, six months, or a whole year.

 There are also plenty of internships available for native English-speaking students.
-For example, with GVI’s six-month internship, you’ll earn not only experience but also the Teaching English as a Foreign Language (TEFL) certification.
+For example, with GVI’s six-month internship, you’ll earn experience and the Teaching English as a Foreign Language (TEFL) certification.